dominikcebula/java21-spring-boot3-cli-archetype/README.md

-# Java17 Spring Boot 3 CLI Archetype
+# Java 21 Spring Boot 3 CLI Archetype

 ## Intro

-This repository contains a Maven Archetype that can be used to generate a Java 17 Spring Boot 3 CLI project.
+This repository contains a Maven Archetype that can be used to generate a Java 21 Spring Boot 3 CLI project.

 Included example code will create a Spring Boot 3 CLI Application:
 ```